-When you started building your social network, you had a number of goals in mind.
+When you started building your business social pages, you likely had a number of goals in mind.
 Maybe you wanted to increase brand awareness, earn referrals or convert sales.
-But one thing you didn’t want to worry about was losing followers on social media!
+But one thing you definitely didn’t hope for was losing followers on social media.

 Let’s look at the various ways a user can unfollow you on social media and consider some of the top reasons they decide to cut ties.